buddhist-uni/buddhist-uni.github.io/_content/booklets/thai-chanting_anandajoti.md

 pages: 22
 ---

-Pāli and English interlinear translations of selected Abhidhamma verses used in the Thai tradition.
+Pāli and English interlinear translations of selected Abhidhamma verses often chanted in Thailand.